digitalocean/do_user_scripts/CentOS-7/README.md

 CentOS 7 Scripts
 ===========

-The scripts in this directory are targetted at CentOS 7.x
+The scripts in this directory are targeted at CentOS 7.x